-You won’t see all of Madrid, of course, but you’ll see the high points which – fortunately for visitors – happen to be quite close to one another.
+You won’t see all of Madrid in a day, of course, but you’ll see the high points which – fortunately for visitors – happen to be quite close to one another.

-I often travel between Europe and Latin America and use Iberia, with a layover in Madrid that can last anywhere from 6-36 hours.
-I aim for the longest connection times because I love Madrid: I grew up in this city and can never get enough of it!
+Whenever I travel between Europe and Latin America, I try to use Iberia and aim for a layover in Madrid that can last anywhere from 6-36 hours – because I love Madrid: I grew up in this city and can never get enough of it!

 But let’s be realistic.
-This itinerary is extremely packed!
+This Madrid one-day itinerary is extremely packed!
 You can easily eliminate parts of it and focus on others.

-The Retiro, for example, can be scratched off the list in favor of time in a museum.
-Doing that would also allow you to bypass Cibeles and the Puerta de Alcalá and head straight to the Gran Via.
-Or you could take the Metro down the Gran Via to see the Templo de Debod.
+The Retiro park, for example, can be scratched off the list in favor of time in a museum.
 Or you could hang around Old Madrid all day.

 Before we go any further, let’s talk about food for a moment, because as you’ll see below, almost every street and plaza leads you to food.

-The great thing about eating out in Madrid is that you can easily do it on your own so if you’re traveling solo, you’ll feel perfectly at ease.
-Hopping around from bar to bar eating tapas is something you can do without any company whatsoever – look around you and you’ll see you're not on your own.
+The great thing about eating out in Madrid is that you can easily do it on your own, so if you’re traveling solo, you’ll feel perfectly at ease.
+Hopping around from bar to bar eating tapas is something you can do without any company whatsoever – look around and you’ll see plenty of other solo travelers.

-There are surely as many tapas as there are bars in Madrid, probably more.
-But these are the most typical and best-loved, the ones you’ll find pretty much everywhere.
+There are probably as many tapas as there are bars in Madrid, probably more.
+But these are among the most typical and best-loved, the ones you’ll find pretty much everywhere because they are so traditional.
 Try each one and compare!

-If you don’t have the time or the energy to suss out the best tapas – you only have one day in Madrid, after all – I suggest one of the fabulous Madrid evening food tours, which includes the city’s history and will introduce you to tastes you might not discover on your own.
+If you don’t have the time or the energy to suss out the best tapas – you only have 1 day in Madrid, after all – I suggest one of the fabulous Madrid evening food tours, which include the city’s history and will introduce you to tastes you might not discover on your own.

 The following ten are the sights in Madrid you should not miss.
-They are also the only ones you’ll have time for in a day.
+They are also the only ones you’ll have time for if you’re staying for one day in Madrid, Spain.

-Just beware – this is a Madrid walking itinerary - you’ll need good shoes, an early start, and plenty of stamina.
-If you have none of those, just pick a spot here and there, and enjoy your visit.
-You can easily spend several hours in any of these places.
+Just beware – this is a Madrid walking itinerary – in addition to your good shoes, you’ll need an early start and plenty of stamina.
+If you have none of those, just pick a spot or two, and enjoy.
+You can easily spend several hours at any of the points on the map.